mpiecka/metalcode/README.md

 The cluster name should be written as one word (spaces should be replaced by underscores).
 Galactic latitude and parallax are not necessary - they should be used only if reddening is taken from extinction maps (in that case, `expcor` parameter in the code should be changed to 1).
 If the reddening value is not known and there is no good guess, set the value to be any negative value.
 The code will then use a pre-determined set of reddening values (in magnitudes: 0.010, 0.040, 0.080, 0.125, 0.250, 0.500, 0.750, 1.000, 1.500, 2.000).

 Secondly, a set of files containing cluster data is required.
-The cluster data should be provided for the specific photometric system, and the file name should coincide with `CLUSTER_NAME_X`, where the suffix should correspond to the following:
+The cluster data should be provided for the specific photometric system, and the file name should coincide with `CLUSTER_NAME_X`, where the suffix `X` should be replaced by the following:

 * `G` for Gaia (G, BP-RP)
 * `2` for 2MASS (J, J-Ks)